carlytaylor0017/diamond_dataset/README.md

 ### Random Forest <a name="rf"></a>

- The scoring for the random forest model is given below.
+Three scoring metrics for the random forest model are given below, along with the predicted responses vs. the true responses for the training and test data, as well as the importance of each feature in the model:

         mean absolute error =  277.11
         root mean squared error =  509.31
         R squared =  0.98

-The mean
+The mean price from this dataset was $3,615.93.
+The MAE is $277.11 while the RMSE is $509.31.
+Looking at Figure 5, it is obvious why the RMSE is higher than the MAE - as the predicted prices get higher, the errors get larger.
+Since RMSE penalizes for large errors, we expect it to be greater than the MAE for this model.

+While the errors are large, the overall fit of the model is very good.
+The highest score for R<sup>2</sup> is 1.0, so an R<sup>2</sup> of 0.98 is excellent.
+However, the magnitude of the MAE and RMSE mean that, although the fit is excellent, the model is subpar.

 ![](images/random_forest_predictions.png)

-**Figure 6**: Predicted price vs. true price for random forest regression model
+**Figure 5**: Predicted price vs. true price for random forest regression model

+Table 7 shows the feature importance for each feature in the model.
+Since random forest consists of a number of decision trees, where every node is a single feature, designed to split the dataset so that similar response values are distributed evenly across sets.
+Thus when training a regression tree, each feature addition should have an effect on the variance.
+For a forest, the variance decrease from each feature can be averaged and the features are ranked according to how much they decrease the variance.

-**Table 8**: Feature importance for random forest regression model
+**Table 7**: Feature importance for random forest regression model

 |            |   feature_importance |
 |:-----------|---------------------:|